UPD-DCS/usad/README.md

 # USAD-CS Installation

-The **Unified Student Advising and Degree-Progression Recommender Tool (USAD-CS)** runs on the UP Diliman CRS Online Advising page through a small Tampermonkey loader.
+The **Unified Student Advising and Degree-Progression Recommender Tool (USAD-CS)** runs on the CRS Online Advising page through a small Tampermonkey loader.

 ## Requirements